brevzin/cpp_proposals/2996_reflection/reflection.md

 Additionally, Bloomberg has open sourced a fork of Clang which provides a second implementation of this proposal, also available on Compiler Explorer (again thank you, Matt Godbolt), which can be found here: [https://github.com/bloomberg/clang-p2996](https://github.com/bloomberg/clang-p2996).

 Neither implementation is complete, but all significant features proposed by this paper have been implemented by at least one implementation (including namespace and template splicers).
-Both implementations have thier "quirks" and continue to evolve alongside this paper.
+Both implementations have their "quirks" and continue to evolve alongside this paper.

 Nearly all of the examples below have links to Compiler Explorer demonstrating them in both EDG and Clang.